When did you start writing?

 I joined the village scribblers' group which helped concentrate my ideas.

-A couple of years ago I also joined a tutor-led writing class.
-This has given me loads more ideas and has been a huge help in teaching me more about the craft of writing.
+A few of years ago I also joined a tutor-led writing class.
+This gave me loads more ideas and was a huge help in teaching me more about the craft of writing.
 In fact, if it hadn't been for my tutor insisting we submit work SOMEWHERE, I would never have got my book deal with Maverick.
 Thank you Cathy.